btnguyen2k/docms/README.md

 - **Multi-languages** - multi-language website content is support, switching languages is on-the-fly.

-See DO CMS in action and its documents at https://docms.btnguyen2k.me.
+See DO CMS in action and its document at https://docms.btnguyen2k.me.

 ## Contributing